Final Fight (video game): U.S. Gold versions

 U.S. Gold released ports of Final Fight for the Amiga, Atari ST, Commodore 64, ZX Spectrum and Amstrad CPC for the European market in 1991.
 These ports were developed by Creative Materials.
-In February 1993, the ZX Spectrum version was released as part of the Super Fighter compilation with Pit Fighter and WWF WrestleMania.
+The ZX Spectrum version was released as part of the Super Fighter compilation with Pit Fighter and WWF WrestleMania.

 X68000

-The Sharp X68000 version was released by Capcom exclusively in Japan on July 17, 1992.
+The X68000 version was released by Capcom exclusively in Japan on July 17, 1992.
 This version is a relatively close conversion of the arcade game, with the only notable changes being different music (with a choice between a MIDI soundtrack and one using the X68000's internal sound chip) and a lower maximum on-screen enemies.
 The game came packaged with a CD soundtrack with all new remixed tunes.

-Mega-CD/Sega CD (Final Fight CD)
+Sega CD (Final Fight CD)

-The Mega-CD/Sega CD version, titled Final Fight CD, was ported by A Wave and published by Sega under license from Capcom in 1993.
-This version retains nearly all the features of the arcade game that were removed in the two SNES ports (namely the two-player mode, the Industrial Area stage and the ability to play as any of the three main characters) and adds voice acting to the game's opening and ending sequences, an arranged version of the original soundtrack, and an exclusive time attack mode.
+The Sega CD version, titled Final Fight CD, was ported by A Wave and published by Sega under license from Capcom in 1993.
+This version retains nearly all the features of the arcade game that were removed in the two Super NES ports (namely the two-player mode, the Industrial Area stage and the ability to play as any of the three main characters) and adds voice acting to the game's opening and ending sequences, an arranged version of the original soundtrack, and an exclusive time attack mode.
 However the maximum number of on-screen enemies were still lower than the arcade version and the combo attacks of Cody and Guy are much slower.
 Furthermore, the graphics suffered from a more limited color palette, as well as fewer background details.
-Like the SNES version, the Mega-CD version was censored for the English localization with many of the same changes.
+Like the Super NES version, the Sega CD version was censored for the English localization with many of the same changes.
 Poison and Roxy were kept, but were redrawn with less revealing clothing.

 Game Boy Advance (Final Fight One)

 The Game Boy Advance version that was developed by Sun-Tec, titled Final Fight One, was released in 2001.
-Final Fight One features all three characters and the Industrial Area stage that was missing from the SNES version.
-The 2-player cooperative mode is also featured via link cable.
+Final Fight One features all three characters and the Industrial Area stage that was missing from the Super NES version.
+The two-player cooperative mode is also featured via link cable.
 Dialogue scenes prior to each boss battle have been added and the Street Fighter Alpha 3 renditions of Cody and Guy are featured as hidden playable characters.
 Other unlockable features include alternate palettes for each player character and the ability for two players to use the same character.
-The character and background designs are lifted from the SNES versions rather than the original arcade version, with the enemy placement being similar to Final Fight Guy, although the maximum number of on-screen enemies was increased and all the transition sequences were restored.
+The character and background designs are lifted from the Super NES versions rather than the original arcade version, with the enemy placement being similar to Final Fight Guy, although the maximum number of on-screen enemies was increased and all the transition sequences were restored.
 The same new power-up items introduced in Final Fight Guy are also present in this version, along with a new Cody doll item.
-The English localization of the game featured the same changes as the two SNES versions.
+The English localization of the game featured the same changes as the two Super NES versions.